Colombia

 • The preferential 20% rate for other qualified Free Trade Zone (FTZ) companies will survive for qualified taxpayers until 2022 and during the term of the initially granted qualification.
 For new qualified taxpayers, the 20% rate is subject to an export-oriented plan.

-• Capital gains tax raises starting FY 2023 from 10% to 15% for residents and non-residents.
+• Starting from fiscal year (FY) 2023, capital gains tax increases from 10% to 15% for residents and non-residents.

-• Industry and Trade Tax remain as 100% CIT deductible.
+• Industry and Trade Tax remains as 100% CIT deductible.

 • Certain non-taxable income items, special deductions, exempt income, and tax credits are to be capped at 3% of the taxpayer's net income before their subtraction.

-• Starting FY 2023, Dividend tax will rise to 20% (up from 10%).
+• Starting from FY 2023, dividend tax will rise to 20% (up from 10%).
 Dividends paid out of untaxed profits will be taxed at 35%, and 20% will be imposed on the net (effective tax rate of 48%).

 Corrective taxes